Steve Sailer: Writing career

-From 1994 to 1998, Sailer worked as a columnist for the conservative magazine National Review, in which he has since been sporadically published.
+He began writing for the conservative magazine National Review in the 1990s, but was let go in 1997.
 In August 1999, he debated Steve Levitt at the Slate website, calling into question Levitt's hypothesis, which would appear in the 2005 book Freakonomics, that legalized abortion in America reduced crime.
+He was a reporter for the American news agency United Press International.

 Sailer, along with Charles Murray and John McGinnis, was described as an "evolutionary conservative" in a 1999 National Review cover story by John O'Sullivan.
-Sailer's work frequently appears at Taki's Magazine and VDARE, while Sailer's analyses have been cited by newspapers such as The Washington Times, The New York Times, the San Francisco Chronicle and The Times of London.
-He has been featured as a guest on The Political Cesspool, a far-right radio program which has been widely criticized for promoting antisemitism and white supremacy.
-From 2000 to 2002, Sailer was a national correspondent for United Press International, reporting on sports, law, and politics, among other topics.
+Sailer's work has frequently appeared at Taki's Magazine, VDARE, and The Unz Review.
+He used the phrase "Invade the World, Invite the World" in the 2000s as a criticism of American foreign and immigration policies.

 Sailer's January 2003 article "Cousin Marriage Conundrum", published in The American Conservative, argued that nation building in Iraq would likely fail because of the high degree of consanguinity among Iraqis due to the common practice of cousin marriage.
-This article was republished in The Best American Science and Nature Writing 2004.
+This article was selected for The Best American Science and Nature Writing 2004, edited by Steven Pinker.

-In 2008, Sailer published his only book, America's Half-Blood Prince, an analysis of Barack Obama based on his memoir Dreams from My Father.
+In 2023, he published Noticing, an anthology of his writings.
+The title refers to the term "noticer", which is used by some sections of the online right to refer to people who believe in "race realism".

 Sailer was the founder of an online electronic mailing list called Human Biodiversity Discussion Group.

 Influence

 Sailer's writing has been described as a precursor to Trumpism, seeming "to exercise a kind of subliminal influence across much of the right in [the 2000s].
 One could detect his influence even in the places where his controversial writing on race was decidedly unwelcome."
-Tyler Cowen has described Sailer as the "most significant neo-reaction thinker today."
 After the 2016 election, Michael Barone credited Sailer with having charted in 2001 the electoral path that Donald Trump had successfully followed.
+Economist Tyler Cowen said on his blog Marginal Revolution that Sailer is likely the "most significant neo-reaction thinker today."
+His work is popular with the alt-right.

-Views and criticism
+Views

-Sailer has often written on issues of race and intelligence, arguing that some races are born with inherent advantages over others, but that conservative socio-economic policies can improve things for all.

-Sailer has been described as a white supremacist by the Southern Poverty Law Center and the Columbia Journalism Review.

-Sailer cites studies that say, on average, blacks and Mexicans in America have lower IQs than whites, and that Ashkenazi Jews and East Asians have higher IQs than non-Jewish whites.
-He also considers that "for at least some purposes—race actually is a highly useful and reasonable classification", such as for "finessing" Affirmative Action when that's "economically convenient", and for political gerrymandering.